Ensono/amido.github.io/docs/nx/cypress/accessibility.md

 <details>
 <summary>Adds axe accessibility tests to your test project</summary>

-The _accessibility_ generator installs the required plugins for conducting accessibility tests with cypress.
+The _accessibility_ generator installs the required plugins for conducting accessibility testing with cypress.
 Additionally, this will configure your test project to enable proper test reporting from `axe` while providing you with an example set of test cases.

 ## Usage